FatherDivine/Powershell-Scripts-Public/Javier-SquidProxy/README.md

 The only issues may be if when Javier moves the logs manually (after using the proxy, so no impact on the exam), the read/write permissions are messed and squid will fail to start.
 Fastest way to solve is backup everything in /etc/squid (config) and logs (/var/log/squid likely) and uninstall/reinstall squid proxy, and place back the config files.

-When done testing, Javier will comment the parts of /etc/squid/squid.conf between
+When it comes to activating the proxy, Javier will comment the parts of /etc/squid/squid.conf between:

 ############################
 # START JP
 #########################3